 Should we make a budget together?

-A budget can be an essential tool when you’re married and share expenses.
-Spend some time with your partner to organize your income and expenses.
-To create your budget together, subtract your total expenses and savings goals from your total income each month.
-If the balance is in the red, you may want to cut back on your spending or generate additional income.
-Try organizing your joint finances on a budgeting app like Mint.com, which will give you both access to all your accounts in real-time and help you to stay on top of your money every month.
+Creating a budget can be important for anyone, especially for a married couple sharing expenses.
+This tool allows you to organize your income and expenses, map out goals, and identify ways to save and spend responsibly.
+To create your household budget, subtract your total costs and savings goals from your monthly income.
+If the balance is in the red, you may want to cut back on your spending or determine ways to generate additional income.
+Budgeting apps can help you organize your joint finances and allow you to monitor your accounts in real-time.

 Should we work with a financial professional?